-This document provides guidance on your obligations in relation to targeted financial sanctions, designations and proscription.
+This document provides guidance on your obligations in relation to financial sanctions, designations and proscription.
+The approach to licensing and enforcement is also captured.

-The Governor is the competent authority in the Turks and Caicos Islands (TCI) for the implementation of targeted financial sanctions.
+The Governor is the competent authority in the Turks and Caicos Islands (TCI) for the implementation of financial sanctions.
 However, Governor may delegate or authorise the delegation of any of his or her functions.
-Where a delegation has been made notice of the delegation will be placed in the Gazette, as well as posted on the websites of the Financial Services Commission and Attorney General's Chambers.
+Where a delegation has been made notice of the delegation will be placed in the Gazette, as well as posted on the websites of the Financial Services Commission (FSC) and Attorney General's Chambers (AGC).

 The TCI supports the pursuit of international peace and security by the United Nations Security Council through its various committees and bodies in keeping with Chapter VII of the United Nations Charter.
 The imposition of sanction measures is done through United Nations Security Council Resolutions (UNSCRs).
+The United Kingdom (UK) implements all sanctions adopted by the UN Security Council in addition to measures outside of the UNSCRs.